 TEHANU, A NOVEL BY URSULA K. LE GUIN (BOOK REVIEW)

 Now, for Tenahu Ursula herself chose the subtitle- The Last Book of the Earthsea, when the novel was published.
 So, is Tenahu the last book in the series?
 Well, actually it is not!
 Surprise, surprise!
 Ursula must have fallen in love with the world of Earthsea as much as her readers, for she continued writing about it.
-I will quote her exact words a little later on, but first a few words about the photography in this post.
+With this fourth novel, she challenged the first three.
+It would have been easy to just go with the flow and give readers more of what they wanted, but she kept reinventing herself as a writer.
+Every Earthsea book is profound in its own way.
+One can really feel the thought she put into her books.
+I will quote her exact words about his series a little later on, but first a few words about the photography in this post.

 PREVIOUS BOOKS IN THE SERIES I HAVE REVIEWED HERE ON MY BLOG